kristiaan67/ml-zoomcamp/midterm-project/README.md

 - *Pipfile*, *Pipfile.lock*: The pipenv environment files.

-To setup the pipenv environment on the local compouter simply run:
+To setup the pipenv environment on the local computer run:

     pip --no-cache-dir install pipenv (in pipenv is not installed yet)